ileandre/RemindMe/README.md

 # MVP:

-1) Homepage with dropdown menu for the month, start day and number of days in the specified month
+1) Homepage with dropdown menu for the month, start day, number of days in the specified month, and year
 2) Get and post, put and delete events from Airtable
 3) Create components to display events and notes on the page
 4) Create components accept a users input for events and notes